-You have one hour to get to the children’s holiday play, but you find yourself still worrying about what treats to make and where you’ve put the keys to the car.
+In one hour you have to get to the children’s holiday play, but you find yourself still worrying about what treats to make and where you’ve put the keys to the car.

 You are irritable, forgetful, overwhelmed by guilt and could fall asleep standing up.
 You may be experiencing the ‘holiday blues’.

 The holidays should be a time for relaxation and rejuvenation, but expecting the holidays to be stress-free and always merry can lead to further stress.

 The ‘holiday blues’ are not as serious as depression, but left un-checked it could lead to a downward spiral that may bring about the symptoms of depression.
 Feeling tired, overwhelmed, anxious, sad, and guilty or having a complete lack of interest in things may indicate that you are experiencing the blues.

 Most of us have experienced these feelings at some point, especially when our lives get busy and our expectations are high.
 For the most part these feelings are temporary and can be dealt with by remembering there is no such thing as the perfect holiday.
 Keep your expectations in line – don’t set yourself up for disappointment by thinking that all plans will go without a hitch and that everyone will be merry and get along when they don’t act this way at other times of the year.

 Choose Your Holiday Activities Wisely

 It’s important to pick your holiday activities and get-togethers wisely.
 Choose activities that meet your particular goals.
 Ask yourself: ‘Is this holiday time for relaxation, celebration or relationship renewal?’
 When you know what your overriding goals are, then it is easier to not ‘sweat the small stuff’ and to avoid over-programming yourself and your family.